How to travel like a local in Switzerland

 Baden goes – crazy

 Blaring music, screaming party-goers, flying beer bottles – even at 5am!
 It’s all part of the excitement at Badenfahrt – loosely translated as “Baden goes” – a wild ten-day festival that happens just once per decade in Baden.
 Panozzo attended the 2007 edition, which featured giant replicas of the Taj Mahal, Eiffel Tower and other world-famous monuments.
-The theme of Badenfahrt 2017external link is “opposites” and the festival runs from August 18-27.
+The theme of Badenfahrt 2017external link is “opposites” and the festival runs from August 18-27.end of infobox

 Full of photos, the 300-page book includes 99 chapters – each devoted to a particular Swiss experience or attraction.